-However, he knew what was going on before the semester started, and was more than happy to work with me.
-I actually ended up doing almost all my assignments before Jack was born (one of hte perks of only taking two classes) and got a great grade in the class.
-We communicated a lot during the time that Jack was born, and when he was in the hospital, and it ended up being a great experience.
+However, he knew what was going on before the semester started, and he was more than happy to work with me.
+I actually ended up doing almost all my assignments before Jack was born (one of the perks of only taking two classes), and I got a great grade in the class.
+We communicated a lot during the time that Jack was born, and it ended up being a great experience.

-This past fall semester, I also talked with professors beforehand so they knew I had a baby who may occasionally make an apperance.
-I know that they appreciated that, and welcomed Jack when he did come with me(because who wouldn’t — cutest baby ever!)
 There were a few times I had to leave class to answer a phone call from a doctor, or I was a few minutes late, but they were always understanding and knew I wasn’t slacking off.
-It probably helped that I always turned my assignments in on time, and did them well.
-But I think things went better because I did communicate with them.

 4) Grants and Scholarships

 Personally, I prefer the route of using grants and scholarships, since they don’t have to be paid back.
-Student loans may be tempting, but avoid those if possible.
+Student loans may be tempting, but I would avoid those if possible.
 Grants are given to people who fall below a certain income level, which is determined by filling out the FAFSA.
-We’ve qualified for grants since we got married, since our income has been pretty low.
+We’ve qualified for grants since we the time we got married, since our income was pretty low.